Countdown (Polystyle Publications): Launch

-Polystyle were uncertain as to the most effective name for the new comic (an uncertainty which was to lead to five name changes over its run), initially registering it as Countdown and Rocket, although publishing the first nineteen issues under the title Countdown.
-The first issue was launched on 20 February 1971.
+Polystyle were uncertain as to the most effective name for the new comic (an uncertainty which was to lead to five name changes over its run), initially registering the publication – and listing it in the official indicia – as Countdown and Rocket.
+(Rocket, initially self-described as “The First Space-Age Weekly” and later as “The Space Adventure Weekly”, had survived for only 32 issues back in 1956.)
+The first issue of Countdown was launched on 20 February 1971.

 The expense of the high-quality paper and photogravure quality printing needed for the colour pages and photo features, however, meant a high cover price of 5p (one shilling) compared to 6d and 7d for competing IPC Magazines titles such as Valiant, Lion, and Smash!, making Countdown almost twice as expensive as any other boys' comic on the market (a fact which was addressed by the editorial in issue #1).

 With issue #19 and going until issue #45, the title of the comic was amended to Countdown: The Space-Age Comic!
 Issues #45–56 saw the new title Countdown for TV Action!, and issues #57-58 saw the title changed to TV Action in Countdown.

 Relaunch

 After 58 weeks, the publisher cut costs by relaunching the comic in a much cheaper format.
 From issue #59 (1 April 1972), Countdown dropped the glossy printing that had distinguished it, and switched to cheap newsprint-quality paper, also abandoning the photogravure printing that had also been a feature until then.
 (This entailed also switching to new printers: David Brockdorff Ltd of Walthamstow and Harlow.)

 The relaunch saw a shift in emphasis away from Gerry Anderson content, with the Doctor Who strip given the front page as well as two pages inside.
 The newly named TV Action + Countdown dropped many of the original strips from Countdown, substituting new ones based on contemporary crime and adventure television programmes: these included Hawaii Five-O, Alias Smith and Jones and Cannon (TV Series).
 From issue #100, the publication's title became simply TV Action, and the roster of strips expanded to include the Gerry Anderson-produced The Protectors.

-The final issue, #132, was cover-dated 25 August 1973; the title officially merged with Polystyle's TV Comic, with only Doctor Who and the humorous Droopy and Dad's Army strips initially surviving the merger—ironic given that all three strips had originally featured in TV Comic before being transferred across to Countdown/TV Action.
-New strips based on the TV detective series Cannon would later appear in TV Comic, while several of those which had first been published in TV Action would later be reprinted in the short-lived sister-title Target in 1978.
+The final issue, #132, was cover-dated 25 August 1973; the following week, the title officially merged with Polystyle's TV Comic, with only Doctor Who and the humorous Droopy and Dad's Army strips initially surviving the merger—ironic given that these three strips had originally featured in TV Comic before being transferred across to Countdown/TV Action.
+New strips based on the TV detective series Cannon would later appear in TV Comic, while several of those which had first been published in TV Action would later be reprinted in short-lived TV Comic sister-title Target in 1978.